Kay-T8/Data_structures_algorithm/Lab1/README.md

 #include <stdio.h>
 #include <stdlib.h>

-// Function to calculate the summation of the integers in the array long long summation(int arr[], int n) {
+// Function to calculate the summation of the integers in the array//

+long long summation(int arr[], int n) {
     long long sum = 0;
     for (int i = 0; i < n; i++) {